Skip to content

 intelligence/intel.py

-Create a mock bot to help us find the museum's email address.
+Create a mock bot to help us find the museum's email address and one that recursively edits the email to make it more informative and creative.

 intelligence/bots.py

-Use a map to pull out the intent from the user request to discover a subject to talk about.
+Use a decoder to pull out the intent from the user request to discover a subject to talk about.

 Put it all together in an Agent.